tvtoglu/predictr/docs/publications.md

 # Overview of my publications

 ## Medium (medium.com and towardsdatascience.com)
-## Survival Analysis in Python: A Quick Guide to The Weibull Analysis

 Publisher: Towards Data Science
 Date: January 19, 2022
 [Survival Analysis in Python: A Quick Guide to The Weibull Analysis](https://towardsdatascience.com/survival-analysis-in-python-a-quick-guide-to-the-weibull-analysis-5babd4f137f6)